browserstate/history.js/README.md

 - History.js **solves** the following browser bugs:
 	- HTML5 Browsers
-		- Chrome 8 and 9 (fixed in 10) do not contain the correct state data when traversing back to the initial state
+		- Chrome 8 sometimes does not contain the correct state data when traversing back to the initial state
 		- Safari 5 and Safari iOS 4 do not fire the `onpopstate` event when the hash has changed unlike the other browsers
 		- Safari 5 and Safari iOS 4 fail to return to the correct state once a hash is replaced by a `replaceState` call / [bug report](https://bugs.webkit.org/show_bug.cgi?id=56249)
 		- Safari 5 and Safari iOS 4 sometimes fail to apply the state change under busy conditions / [bug report](https://bugs.webkit.org/show_bug.cgi?id=42940)